SmartPOSSamples/wakeLockDemo/README.md

-# wakeLockScreenOff
+# WakeLockDemo

-The demo show how to keep screen awake or sleeping.
+The demo show how to use wakelock.